orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

   software license and distribute it with source code in a GPL-compliant way."*

-* If you deal with medical applications in Europe, note that Osimis sells **CE-approved** versions of a Web viewer plugin.

 * You are kindly invited to cite the `reference paper about Orthanc
   <https://link.springer.com/article/10.1007/s10278-018-0082-y>`__
   in your scientific work.